withastro/astro/.changeset/witty-wombats-attend.md

 "astro": minor
 ---

-Update UI for dev toolbar audits with new information
+Updates the UI for dev toolbar audits with new information